 Average HR Administrator Salary by The Numbers

-The average salary of a HR administrator varies across different job reporting platforms.
+Just like the HR manager's salary, the average salary of a HR administrator varies across different job reporting platforms.

 Glassdoor reports an average base salary (based on self-reported data) of $48,629.